Home > Business > Training > CPF and DIF: communicating with your employees, a win-win strategy

 Share this page :

-Endowments, contributions, co-construction of training courses, multiple financiers... numerous mechanisms allow you to co-finance the Personal Training Account (CPF) of your employees.
-Added to this is the transfer of DIF (Individual Right to Training) hours to the CPF.
-This can allow the employee to recover up to €1,800 if it is carried out by June 30.
-Communicating on these two aspects, co-financing of the CPF and DIF, is a win-win strategy for the company and your employees.
-Emmanuelle ROBERT, OPCO and CPF project manager at ORSYS, presents the terms and conditions applicable in the private sector.
+Endowments, top-ups, co-construction of training pathways, multiple funders... there are many ways of co-financing your employees' Personal Training Account (CPF).
+There's also the possibility of transferring DIF (Individual Right to Training) hours to the CPF.
+This can enable the employee to reclaim up to €1,800 if it is done by 30 June.
+Communicating on these two aspects, co-financing of the CPF and the DIF, is a win-win strategy for the company and your employees.
+Emmanuelle ROBERT, OPCO and CPF Project Manager at ORSYS, explains the terms and conditions applicable in the private sector.

 CPF and DIF - ORSYS

-1 – What is the role of the company in terms of CPF?
+1 - What is the company's role with regard to the CPF?

-One might think that the Personal Training Account does not concern the company to the extent that the initiative to mobilize the CPF to finance training lies with the person holding the account.
-The My Account Training platform (mobile application and website www.moncompteformation.gouv.fr) allows the CPF holder to choose and pay – in complete autonomy – for training with the rights recorded on their individual account.
+You might think that the Personal Training Account has nothing to do with the company, since the initiative to use the CPF to finance training lies with the person holding the account.
+The Mon Compte Formation platform (mobile application and website www.moncompteformation.gouv.fr) enables CPF holders to choose and pay for training courses - completely independently - using the rights registered in their individual account.

-However, businesses are not excluded from the system.
-In fact, the law introduced a logic of co-construction between the employer and the employee.
-Subject to mutual agreement, the CPF therefore allows bring together the expectations of employees and the interests of the company in a win-win situation.
+However, companies are not excluded from the scheme.
+In fact, the law introduces a logic of co-construction between the employer and the employee.
+Subject to mutual agreement, the CPF therefore makes it possible to reconcile employees' expectations with the interests of the company in a win-win situation.
 Companies have several cards to play when it comes to the CPF.
 It can, for example, authorise employees to carry out their training during working hours.
 It can also agree to finance part of the training.
 This is the case if the balance of an employee's CPF is insufficient to fund the entire course.
 But it is above all with co-construction contributions that it can act strategically.

-2 – How does the co-construction contribution work?
-How is it different from endowments?
+2 - How does the co-construction contribution work?
+How does it differ from grants?

-Since September 2020, on the space for employers and financiers (EDEF), companies can award grants to their employees electronically.
-This consists of paying training rights to employees' CPFs in addition to those acquired through their professional activity.
-In just a few clicks, businesses can:
+Since September 2020, on Employers and funders (EDEF), companies can allocate training rights to their employees electronically.
+This involves transferring training rights to employees' CPFs, in addition to those acquired through their professional activity.
+In just a few clicks, companies can :

 • pay corrective contributions.

-Since December 2020There's a new service on the My Training Account platform.
-It's called co-construction contributions service or the automated contributions service.
-This service allows a financier to automate its matching policy on the basis of predefined criteria and credits delegated to the Caisse des Dépôts.
-In other words, employers can target funding for training that is of particular interest to the company.
-This automated contribution policy falls within the framework of social dialogue via a company agreement.
+Since December 2020, there is a new service on the My Account Training platform.
+It's the co-construction contributions service or the automated matching service.
+This service enables funders to automate their top-up policy on the basis of predefined criteria and credits delegated to Caisse des Dépôts.
+In other words, employers can target funding on training that is of particular interest to the company.
+This automated top-up policy is part of the social dialogue. via a company agreement.

-1. choose criteria that will be automatically applied to complete the rights of targeted users
+1. select criteria that will be automatically applied to supplement the rights of targeted users

 It is therefore possible to define one or more top-up rules for the granting of additional funding from among three categories of criteria.
 Criteria linked to the beneficiary, the course and the balance available on the user's CPF.
 Clearly, the company has control over the top-ups it puts in place: it can target a specific beneficiary population and/or specific training courses.
 It is also up to the company to determine the financial arrangements.
 This may be a fixed maximum amount or a percentage of the initial cost of the training, subject to a ceiling.

-3 – One Does the company benefit from communicating about the CPF?
+3 - A Does a company benefit from communicating about the CPF?

-Yes indeed.
-Making employees aware of the different co-financing possibilities is a winning strategy.
-It also seems wise to underline, at the time of this communication, that many other funders, such as the regions and professional branches, are likely to contribute.
+Yes, indeed.
+Making employees aware of the various co-financing options is a winning strategy.
+It's also a good idea to point out, when communicating this, that many other funders, such as the regions and professional sectors, are also likely to contribute.

-The automated co-financing system is being implemented gradually.
-For the moment, three regions have signed a contribution agreement with the Caisse des Dépôts:
+The automated co-financing system is being introduced gradually.
+For the moment, three regions have signed a cofinancing agreement with Caisse des Dépôts:

-• Pays de la Loire: this involves in particular encouraging employees and companies to take advantage of the period of health crisis to train, with criteria linked to the sector of activity and the type of training;
+• Pays de la Loire: the aim is to encourage employees and companies to take advantage of the health crisis to take part in training, with criteria linked to the sector of activity and type of training;

-As for the professional sectors, the process is also underway.
-It was OPCO Atlas which got the ball rolling to meet the needs of the technical design office sector.
-Other branches have also approached the Caisse des Dépôts with a view to an agreement.
+The process is also underway in the professional sectors.
+The OPCO Atlas has opened the ball to meet the needs of the technical consultancy sector.
+Other branches have also approached Caisse des Dépôts with a view to signing an agreement.

 DIF and CPF - ORSYS

-Certainly, this co-financing system primarily benefits CPF account holders.
-It can allow employees to obtain additional budgets to complete their training project instead of postponing it, or even giving up on it.
+Of course, this system of co-financing benefits CPF account holders first and foremost.
+It can enable employees to obtain additional funding to complete their training project instead of putting it off or even giving it up.
 But it is also doubly beneficial for the company:

 • On the one hand, it matches an employee's training project with the company's development strategy;

-• on the other hand, it creates a additional envelope within the company's training budgets.
+• secondly, it creates a additional funding within the company's training budgets.

-To summarize, the CPF still allows its holder to acquire €500 per year with a ceiling of €5,000 (€800 for the least qualified people with a ceiling of €8,000).
-Sums that should not be overlooked and to which potential contributions from other co-financiers can be added.
+To sum up, the CPF allows its holder to acquire €500 per year, with a ceiling of €5,000 (€800 for the least qualified, with a ceiling of €8,000).
+These are sums that should not be overlooked, and to which can be added potential top-ups from other co-funders.

 Finally, increasing the skills of employees is always beneficial for the company.

-Perfectly!
-This is the final stretch for the transfer of DIF hours, which the CPF has replaced.
-Employees have until June 30 to declare their DIF hours obtained up to 2014 on the My Account Training application or online at www.moncompteformation.gouv.fr.
+That's right!
+It's the home stretch for the transfer of DIF hours, which have been replaced by the CPF.
+Employees have until 30 June to declare their DIF hours earned up to 2014 on the Mon Compte Formation application or online at www.moncompteformation.gouv.fr.

-There’s still time to remind them!
+There's still time to remind them!
 They must enter their balance of DIF hours, recorded in particular on the December 2014 pay slip.
-If they have not already done so, they must first create their account on the platform.
+If they haven't already done so, they should first create their account on the platform.
 It may also be useful to let them know that the hours entered are automatically converted into euros.
 For an employee who has never used their DIF, this can represent up to €1,800.
-This credit supplements the rights in euros already recorded in My Training Account and therefore increases the purchasing power of training.
+This credit supplements the rights in euros already recorded in Mon Compte Formation and therefore increases the purchasing power of training.

 After 30 June, DIF hours can no longer be accumulated and will be lost for good.
 While it is difficult to estimate the number of people affected by the switchover between now and the end of June, the DIF envelope still to be transferred to Mon Compte Formation could represent between 10 and 20 billion euros at national level.